ashishjg21/hugopaper/content/posts/spotifycode.md

 Simple no, no it isn't.
 There is a lot more which goes on in the background.
 Problems :
-Big to small barcode URIs to barcode (The weird thing about this is the amount of information in the URI and the Spotify code do not match up.)
+- Big to small barcode URIs to barcode (The weird thing about this is the amount of information in the URI and the Spotify code do not match up.)
-Error correction
+- Error correction
-String encryption
+- String encryption

+Then it goes with CRC Calculation, Convolutional encoding, Decoding.
-Grey scale omg stop imaging I know what you all are thinking greyscale disease from Game of thrones well that is not what is used here.
+Grey scale, omg stop imaging I know what you all are thinking greyscale disease from Game of thrones well that is not what is used here.

 The media reference can be expressed as a 37 bit binary number: